disaquasadi/SADI-Theories/README.md

 # THEORIES

+MOCK EXAM THEORY QUESTION ANSWERS

+Will you use microservices in your next project ?
+Why ?

+      Yes, Because:
+      Containing the work:

+      What trips up most large enterprise organizations is not competency, it’s the process.
+Microservices allow you to contain a prioritized project to a set team, and not disrupt other teams as you get it done.

+      Embracing new technology without the risk:

+      Leverage the latest and greatest tools and technology to build your new service without the headache of making it work with the entirety of your legacy back-end architecture.
+Microservice development is technology agnostic, which means you can push your boundaries on your contained project, without hanging up the whole system.

+      Scaling Up:

+      Architecting a microservice allows your team to independently deploy and respond to increased volume quickly.
+As many companies on the cutting edge of technology have realized, you will inevitably experience the need to scale up specific areas of your product.
+Netflix, Uber, and Amazon are just a few that take advantage of microservices to continue providing a stable product while scaling up specific features.

+Discuss some strategies to scale your database systems

+      Sharding: The conventional wisdom of how to scale your database past the single-instance has been database sharding, or partitioning your data across multiple servers.
+However, this method is costly and require talent engineers to apply this method to current database

+      NoSQL: The alternative way to relational database is to use NoSQL database such as MongoDB.
+With NoSQL database, there is no headache to scale up database system anymore like relational database.

+-----------------------------**************************-----------------------------------************************---------------------

 MicroService:

       Microservices - also known as the microservice architecture - is an architectural style that structures an application as a             collection of loosely coupled services, which implement business capabilities.
 The microservice architecture enables the                 continuous delivery/deployment of large, complex applications.
 It also enables an organization to evolve its technology stack.